TimCinel/ActionSheetPicker/README.md

 ActionSheetPicker
 https://github.com/TimCinel/ActionSheetPicker

-Easily present an ActionSheet with a PickerView, allowing user to select from a number of immutible options.
+Easily present an ActionSheet with a PickerView, allowing user to select from a number of immutable options.
 Based on the HTML drop-down alternative found in mobilesafari.

 Improvements more than welcome - they are kindly requested :)